ranjini-rao/Stock-Data-Analysis/README.md

 ## Looping:

-Loop was utilied to generate the summary table and second Loop was used to achieve the values for percent summary table.
+Loop was utilied to generate the summary table and second Loop was used to achieve the values for percent summary table by just adding addtional sheets to the workbook.